TheGrognardling/TheGrognardling/README.md

   👋 Hey there, I’m Connor Morley, @TheGrognardling.
   </b></h1>
   <h3 align = "center"><u><i>
   I'm just a guy with too many hobbies, including, of course, computers and programming.
-I'm particularly interested in AI (for natural language models, quantitative finance, and chess engines), web development, and operating systems.
+I'm particularly interested in AI (for natural language models, quantitative finance, and chess engines), web development, game engines, and operating systems.
   </u></i></h3>
   <h3 align = "center"><u><i>
   This is for school/work as well as for my hobby projects.